FCCPS HEALTH METRICS DASHBOARD & GUIDANCE

 FCCPS MITIGATION MEASURES DATA MONITORING:

 FCCPS monitors the implementation of the “5 Key Mitigation Strategies” for the 3rd CDC Core K-12 Indicator.
-These data below are regarding the: wearing of masks, hand hygiene, social distancing, cleaning/disinfecting, and contact tracing.
+The data below are regarding the: wearing of masks, hand hygiene, social distancing, cleaning/disinfecting, and contact tracing.
 Mitigation “walkthroughs” will be conducted every 7-days and moving to a 14-day cycle as appropriate after that.
-A team of staff trained in the process conduct “walkthroughs” using the FCCPS School Level Observation Tool and each school will conduct internal monitoring observations as appropriate based upon the needs of the individual building.
+A team of staff trained in the process conduct “walkthroughs” using the FCCPS School Level Observation Tool.
+Each school will conduct internal monitoring observations as appropriate based upon the needs of the individual building.
 All data will be collected in the FCCPS School Level Observation Tool Google Form and shared with building leadership upon completion.

-The COVID Response Team will provide support to staff members as needed in implementing the 5 mitigation strategies at the school level.
+The COVID Response Team will support staff members as needed in implementing the 5 mitigation strategies at the school level.
 This includes providing support with students as needed.

 Each school has identified a COVID RESPONSE TEAM to support contact tracing, monitor/support mitigation efforts, and respond to issues related to COVID-19 on the school building as needed.
 Every building will also have an individualized email to submit problems, concerns, and questions.
 Direct all written inquiries to the COVID Response email address listed below.